 Skip to main content

-It’s true what they say – “you are what you eat”.
-This old adage is even applicable to panic attacks.
-The foods you eat and the beverages you drink have an impact on the way you’re feeling each day as well as your reactions to stressful situations.
-Keep reading for a look at the link between panic attacks and diet, and what you can do about it to relieve and prevent panic attacks.
+The foods you eat and the beverages you drink impact how you feel each day and your reactions to stressful situations.
+Keep reading to learn about the link between panic attacks and diet, and what you can do to relieve and prevent panic attacks.

 Foods To Eat for Panic Attacks

-For starters, you need to be eating lots of green, leafy vegetables and fresh fruits.
-Lightly cooked vegetables will retain more nutrients.
-Broccoli, collard greens and spinach are the top choices because they are loaded with fiber, folic acid and iron.
+For starters, eat plenty of green, leafy vegetables and fresh fruits.
+Lightly cooked vegetables retain more nutrients.
+Broccoli, collard greens, and spinach are top choices because they are loaded with fiber, folic acid, and iron.

-Panic attacks begin in your central nervous system which means it’s essential to get adequate quantities of vitamin B, including vitamin B12, niacin and thiamin, which will build up the nervous system and ensure it is able to fight off a panic attack.
+Panic attacks begin in your central nervous system, so it's essential to get adequate quantities of vitamin B, including vitamin B12, niacin, and thiamin, which build up the nervous system and ensure it can contribute to a healthy stress response.
+[NIH source about B vitamins and nervous system function]

-These are all natural foods which are good for panic attacks.
+These are all-natural foods that are good for panic attacks.

-Another essential step is to drink lots of water.
+Another essential step is to drink plenty of water.
 Research has demonstrated that dehydration can lead to nervousness and panic because the brain is comprised primarily of water.
-Do your best to drink between four and six glasses on a daily basis.
+Do your best to drink between four and six glasses daily.

 Foods to Avoid for Panic Attacks

-Three things which can seriously exacerbate panic attacks are caffeine, sugar and alcohol.
-Coffee lovers who drink in excess of three or four cups per day should do their best to cut back if panic attacks are a frequent occurrence.
+Three things that can seriously exacerbate panic attacks are caffeine, sugar, and alcohol.
+Coffee lovers who drink more than three or four cups per day should do their best to cut back if panic attacks are a frequent occurrence.
 Caffeine can interfere with the production of adenosine, a chemical in the brain that has a calming effect.

 Caffeinated sodas and chocolate are just as bad as coffee.
 Sugar has no nutritional value and triggers hyperactivity and mood swings – hardly a good strategy in the prevention of panic attacks.